Self-Driving Vehicle Accident Lawyers in New Jersey

 Theories of liability for self-driving car crashes

 If you are injured in an accident with a self-driving car, you have the burden of proving by a preponderance of the evidence that someone else caused the accident.
-If the automated car is the cause, the question then becomes, who failed to perform, the human or the machine?
+If the automated car is the cause, the question becomes, who failed to perform, the human or the machine?
 Here are three possible scenarios:

-- Tech company is liable — If the automation failed due to a problem with the technology, and a reasonably alert human driver could not have avoided the danger, the company that designed the technology is at fault.
+- The tech company is liable — If the automation failed due to a problem with the technology, and a reasonably alert human driver could not have avoided the danger, the company that designed the technology is at fault.
 So, if a computer sensor failed to spot a vehicle or a pedestrian and did not command the vehicle to stop, the fault would lie with the tech company.

 We thoroughly investigate the facts of your accident to determine who is at fault, so we can hold those parties fully accountable.

 Over many decades, our firm has represented numerous clients who suffered catastrophic injuries and whose loved ones suffered wrongful death.
 These cases cry out for justice, which requires high levels of compensation.
 Powerful technology companies who put unsafe vehicles on the road should not be able to shift responsibility onto their customers, who bought the vehicles in good faith in reliance on the company’s claims.
 These companies have the resources to cover claims but also have deep legal departments working overtime to deny those claims.
 When you go up against Uber, Tesla, or any other company producing self-driving cars, you need a legal team with the experience, skill, and resources to take on these tech giants.
 At Brach Eichler Injury Lawyers, we are prepared to carry your fight forward, and our attorneys fight to win.